DericHuynh/MineCase/doc/developer/readme.md

 - 2 .
 Download and install a `MongoDB` from this [page](https://www.mongodb.com/download-center?jmp=nav#community).

-- 2.1 .
-Download and install `MongoDB Shell` from this [page](https://www.mongodb.com/try/download/shell).

 - 3 .
 Download a `MineCase` archive from the [github page](https://github.com/dotnetGame/MineCase/archive/master.zip)  (or **clone:**)

   ```bash